-Traditional feminine Hippolyta seems detached from the quarrel, she seems disappointed in Theusus decision.
+Traditional feminine Hippolyta seems detached from the quarrel, she seems disappointed in Theseus's decision.

-At the hunt scene, the two reconcile in the hunting scene.
-She pulls him aside and changes in Theseus' decision.
+At the hunt scene, the two reconcile.
+She pulls him aside and changes in Theseus's decision.
 She quietly subverts male oppression.

 Recent RSC play: Theseus defeats Hippolyta in the opening of the play.
 Hippolyta is a force to be reckoned with.
 She shares a tender moment with Hermia before exiting.
 Again, the production doubled Titania with Hippolyta, she seems superior to Oberon.
 In the hunt scene, Theusus and Hippolyta walk out as equals.

 Ending argument: Women's roles can be reimagined.

 Second paper: A/sexual Feste?
 Towards Performative Asexuality in Shakespeare’s Clowns By Catherine Clifford